kwerle/ide-ruby/README.md

 Do you have docker installed?
 Is the path /usr/local/bin/docker?
 You can tweak that in the settings...

-Did you start typing something before the outline view said there is none available?
-Because that will crash the parser which will lock up the editor.

 ## License

 [MIT License](https://liuderchi.mit-license.org/)